 United would charge 88,000 miles for this same flight and it'd be 70,000 points if you booked with Aeroplan.
 Turkish may charge a lower mileage rate of 45,000 miles one-way, but the taxes and fees would total around $800 one-way – or $1,700 roundtrip.
 You don't want to do that.
 Instead, stick to LifeMiles for the best all-around rate plus cash fees if you want to book a Swiss Air flight from the West Coast to Europe.

 If you happen to be flying from the Northeast U.S. to northwestern Europe, it's even less.
 This is because flights between the “United States 1” and “Europe 1” zones are just 60,000 miles one-way for business class or 20,000 one-way for economy, like this nonstop Scandinavian Airlines flight from Newark (EWR) to Copenhagen (CPH).

 New York to Lisbon for 35K Miles One-Way in Business

 This is perhaps the best sweet spot of all.

 Nonstop flights from New York City (JFK) to Lisbon (LIS) for just 35,000 miles one-way in business class.
 That's just 5,000 miles more than it would be to fly economy!
 We're not sure why it prices this way, but we're not complaining.
-If you want to fly to Portugal, this is the cheapest way to get there.
+If you want to fly to Portugal, this is the cheapest way to get there in lie-flat seats.